 You can use different types of insurance to help protect your financial health.

 Another reality you have to face is that your investments may lose value, especially in the short term.
 Or interest rates may drop and reduce your anticipated income.
 When equity

 can move down as well as up.
 So while you need equity investments for long-term growth, counting on their performance on a daily basis can be unsettling.
 For example, if you're planning on an 8% annual return on your stock and mutual fund

 paying at 6.5% and the best rate you can find to reinvest your principal is 4.5% when a bond matures, your annual income on a $100,000 bond investment would drop $2,000.
 The lower the current rate, the greater the loss of income could be.

 Over time, tax laws are modified to reflect changes in the economy, shifts in political thinking, and evolving attitudes toward investing.
 For example, the former penalty for excess withdrawals from IRAs and other retirement plans has been dropped and the ceiling on contributions to most plans has been raised.
 Additional ways to accumulate tax-free savings have been introduced.
 Of course, there's no way to predict the rate at which you may have to pay taxes on your future earnings, or whether the rules governing tax-deferred

+and tax-free investing or estate taxes will be tightened or relaxed.
+But, you can still take advantage of the existing opportunities to build your retirement assets and hope for a resolution that works in your favor.
 What sometimes happens is that existing rules are grandfathered.
 That means they continue to apply to existing plans, but not to new ones.
 But that hasn't been as common in the recent changes as it once was.